Frequently Asked Preview Questions

-Preview: Mount Union is the chance all new students have to “preview” what life is like at Mount Union!
-It is our summer orientation program and provides an overview of all that Mount Union has to offer its students.
-You’ll learn how to schedule classes, what it’s like to stay in a residence hall, how to access the University’s network, and meet a TON of new people!
+Preview is the chance for new students to “preview” what life is like at Mount Union!
+It is a summer program and provides an overview of all that Mount Union has to offer its students.
+You’ll schedule classes, learn what it’s like to stay in a residence hall, access the University’s network, and meet a TON of new people!

 Where do I go to register for a session of Preview: Mount Union?

-Registration for Preview: Mount Union can be found at www.mountunion.edu/preview.
-The link is located on this page and labeled “Register Here”.
+Reservations for Preview can be found at myhousing.mountunion.edu.
 You will need your Mount Union username and password in order to access this site.
 (Students who’ve paid their $150 deposit will receive a letter in the mail that contains their username and password.)

-What happens if I live 5 hours (or more) from campus, and I cannot attend a summer session of Preview: Mount Union?
+What happens if I live 5 hours (or more) from campus, and I cannot attend a summer session of Preview?

-I already have my email address, why do I have to come to Preview: Mount Union?
+Why do I have to come to Preview?

-- Having your student ID card picture taken and receiving your Purple Plu$
+- Get your student ID card picture taken and receiving your Purple Plu$

-- Learning more about your major, minor and general education curriculum
+- Learn more about your major, minor and general education curriculum

 Can I register over the phone?

-No, but you can register online at www.mountunion.edu/preview.
+No, but you can register online at myhousing.mountunion.edu.
 Just follow the instructions!

-When and how will I receive confirmation for a session of Preview: Mount Union?
+When and how will I receive confirmation for Preview?

 Once the Office of First Year Initiatives receives your registration information and processes your information, your confirmation will be emailed to your University of Mount Union email address.
 So, in other words, check your Mount Union email regularly and often!
-Should you need to change your session after a confirmation has been sent, please call the Office of First Year Initiatives at (330) 823-6051 or (330) 823-7288.
+Should you need to change your session after a confirmation has been sent, please call the Office of First Year Initiatives at (330) 823-8685.

 There is no deadline for Transfer Student Preview registration.